Catholic Parish of Epping and Carlingford: History

 In May 2010, allegations of sexual abuse made against Father Finian Egan were raised on the Australian Broadcasting Corporation's The 7:30 Report.
-These offenses were alleged to have occurred during his time at St Gerard's, and an investigation by the Church upheld the allegations.
+These offenses were alleged to have occurred during his time at St Gerard's, and an investigation by the Church upheld the allegations. exual abuse charges against Egan were successfully defended with the later NSW Solicitor General & Epping MLA, Damien Tudehope appearing for Egan.
+Further charges were brought against Egan in 2013, and Egan was found guilty and jailed.
+After release in 2018, Egan's Australian Citizenship was stripped from him in a decision by Peter Dutton.
+The decision was confirmed in the Federal Court in 2021, clearing the way for Egan to be deported.